BASIC KNOWLEDGE – PHOTOVOLTAICS Everything you need to know about photovoltaics

 The energy generated by solar PV panels is somewhat more expensive to produce than conventional sources of energy like fossil fuels.
 This is mostly due to the cost of manufacturing photovoltaic cells and the conversion efficiencies in the systems themselves, which can vary depending on the PV technology being used.
 As conversion efficiencies continue to increase and manufacturing costs fall with further research, however, PV technology is coming much more cost-competitive when compared with conventional energy sources.

-PV technology is at the mercy of the sun
+Photovoltaic technology is at the mercy of the sun

 All renewable energy sources—solar, wind, tidal—are variable, and energy production is entirely dependent on weather conditions.
-This means that PV cells might have days where almost nothing is produced, and this could lead to an energy shortage if too much of a region’s power is reliant on renewables.
+This means that photovoltaic cells might have days where almost nothing is produced, and this could lead to an energy shortage if too much of a region’s power is reliant on renewables.

-The future of PV technology
+The future of photovoltaic technology

 Despite the challenges facing PV technologies, it’s clear that it has the potential to be a gamechanger when it comes to meeting our carbon-zero goals.
 According to recent studies, accelerated solar PV deployment could deliver 21 % of the CO2 emission reductions (nearly 4.9 gigatonnes annually) by 2050, and solar PV could meet a quarter of the world’s electricity needs by 2050, becoming the second biggest generation source after wind.
 However, global capacity must reach almost 20 times current levels (more than 8,000 gigawatts) to achieve this.